-- Public Participation: The public must be informed about the project before it begins. - Limitation on Activities Before Environmental Clearance: The Responsible Entity (RE) for the project must obtain Environmental Clearance prior to proceeding with the project.
+- Public Participation: The public must be informed about the project before it begins. - Limitation on Activities Before Environmental Clearance: The RE for the project must obtain Environmental Clearance prior to proceeding with the project.

-As the Grantee of Community Development Block Grant - Disaster Recovery (CDBG-DR) funds, the State of Nebraska Department of Economic Development (DED) is responsible for ensuring compliance with Environmental Review responsibilities under NEPA.
+As the Grantee of CDBG-DR funds, DED is responsible for ensuring compliance with Environmental Review responsibilities under NEPA.
 REs must complete the Environmental Review prior to obligating any funds to the project, regardless of the source.
 This requirement also applies to projects funded with CDBG-DR-generated program income.